What are indices?

 Are index futures derivatives?

 Index futures are a financial derivative.
 Their price is based on the price in an underlying market, which is influenced by supply, demand and volatility.
-You can speculate on index futures with CFDs, and they will be traded at the futures price – meaning that you won’t incur overnight funding charges.
+You can take a position on index futures with CFDs, and they will be traded at the futures price – meaning that you won’t incur overnight funding charges.
+You can also take a long-term position using our options markets.

 How can risk be hedged with stock index futures?